arifian853/simple-weather-app/README.md

-# simple-weather-app
+# Simple Weather App
+## Made with ReactJS
-A simple weather forecast app made with React JS and API integrating
+A simple weather forecast app made with React JS and API integrating for searching live weather forecast everywhere.

 API used from [OpenWeatherMap.org](https://openweathermap.org/)